symbol/symbol-docs/source/concepts/block.rst

     height; uint64; The height of the blockchain.
 Each blockchain has a unique height.
 Subsequent blocks differ in height by 1. timestamp; uint64; The number of seconds elapsed since the creation of the nemesis block. difficulty; uint64; The block difficulty.
-    previousBlockHash; 64 bytes (binary); The transactions included in a block are hashed forming a |merkle|.
+    previousBlockHash; 32 bytes (binary); The hash of the previous block. blockTransactionHash; 32 bytes (binary); The transactions included in a block are hashed forming a |merkle|.
 The root of the tree summarizes them.

 .. |merkle| raw:: html